maesoser/tplink_exporter/readme.md

 Inspired by [this repository](https://github.com/mkubicek/tpylink).

-The tplink package created for this exporter can be used for another projects besides this exporter.
+The tplink package created for this exporter can be used for another projects besides this one.

 ![grafana_image](https://github.com/maesoser/tplink_exporter/raw/master/images/grafana.jpg)